'Abd Allah ibn 'Umar: Political interests

 During his caliphate, Umar created a council and took his son Abd Allah as his advisor, but did not permit him to introduce himself as a caliphate candidate after his father.

 At the Arbitration of Siffin, some sources report that Abu Musa al-Ash'ari nominated Abd Allah Ibn Umar for the caliphate, but Amr ibn al-As objected.

 Ibn Umar participated in battles in Iraq, Persia and Egypt, but he remained neutral throughout the first Fitna.
 In 656, he prevented his sister Hafsa from following Aisha to the Battle of the Camel.

 While in Medina during the Second Fitna of the 680s, Abd Allah Ibn Umar, together with Abd Allah ibn al-Zubayr and Abd Allah ibn Abbas, advised Husayn ibn Ali to remain at Mecca.
 Husayn did not take this advice but chose to go to Kufa.

 Death

-Abd Allah ibn Umar died in Mecca in 693 (74 AH).
+Abd Allah ibn Umar died in Mecca in 693 (74 AH) after being hit by a poisoned spear from Hajjaj's army during the siege.